Spin-orbit enhancement in Si/SiGe heterostructures with oscillating Ge concentration: Numerical results

 The diagonal Dresselhaus and Rashba spin-orbit coupling coefficients are calculated for the ground (solid blue, $\bar{\beta}_{00}$ and $\bar{\alpha}_{00}$) and excited (dashed red, $\bar{\beta}_{11}$ and $\bar{\alpha}_{11}$) valley states, and are plotted in Figs.~\ref{FIG3}(a) and \ref{FIG3}(b) as a function of vertical electric field $F_z$.
 At zero field, $F_z = 0$, the diagonal spin-orbit coupling coefficients in Fig.~\ref{FIG3} all vanish, as consistent with the system being inversion symmetric \cite{Nestoklon2008,Prada2011}.
 By turning on the electric field we break the structural inversion symmetry, and the resulting spin-orbit coefficients vary linearly over the entire field range considered here.
 Note again that Dresselhaus spin-orbit coupling in SiGe requires the presence of a broken structural inversion symmetry~\cite{Ivchenko1996,Nestoklon2008,Prada2011,Vervoort1997}, in contrast with GaAs, which requires a broken bulk inversion symmetry~\cite{Dresselhaus1955}.
 As consistent with previous studies~\cite{Nestoklon2006,Nestoklon2008,Veldhorst2015,Ruskov2018}, the Dresselhaus coefficients of the ground and excited valleys are found to be approximately opposite in sign, with the Dresselhaus coefficient of the excited valley being slightly smaller in magnitude.
 Additionally, the diagonal Rashba matrix elements are seen to be much smaller in magnitude than the Dresselhaus elements.
 Here, we find that $|\bar{\beta}_{\ell \ell}| \approx 7 |\bar{\alpha}_{\ell \ell}|$ for both low-energy valleys ($\ell = 0,1$).
 In addition, the magnitudes of the spin-orbit elements are found to quantitatively agree with Ref.~\cite{Nestoklon2008}, in the large electric field regime.
 (The system studied in Ref.~\cite{Nestoklon2008} assumed a narrower quantum well, resulting in different behavior at low electric fields.)
 We note, however, that the Rashba coefficients of the ground and excited valley states were found to have opposite signs in Ref.~\cite{Nestoklon2008}, while we find them to have the same sign here.
+This difference in our results occurs because we have used a softened interface where the Ge concentration interpolates between the barrier and well regions over a finite width, whereas Ref.~\cite{Nestoklon2008} used a completely sharp interface.
 We have numerically confirmed our results for the diagonal spin-orbit matrix elements using the computational scheme of Ref.~\cite{Nestoklon2008}, which is unrelated to our scheme, summarized in Eqs.~(\ref{alphaElems}) and (\ref{betaElems}).